Tempered Perfect Lattices in the Binary Case: Introduction

-A familiar well-rounded lattice is the square lattice $L$, which may be identified with the \emph{Gaussian integers} $\Z[i]$.
+A familiar well-rounded lattice is the square lattice $L$, which may be identified with the Gaussian integers $\Z[i]$.
 In Figure~\ref{fig:exGauss17}, $M$ is $1+4i$ times~$L$.
 Then~$M$ is also a square lattice, sitting in~$L$ at an angle.
 This is a 2-and-2 form.
-The index is the norm $|z|^2$ of $z = 1+4i$, which is~17.
+The index is the norm $|1+4i|^2 = 17$.
 The temperament is $\tau = \sqrt{17}$.

-2-and-2 forms become more interesting when~$M$ has a different shape from~$L$.
+The 2-and-2 forms become more interesting when~$M$ has a different shape from~$L$.
 Figure~\ref{fig:ex1155} shows the first example, which occurs for $\ell=23$.
-The angle between the vectors in a well-rounded basis of~$L$ (points on the inner circle) is very different from the angle for~$M$ (points on the outer circle).
+The angle between the vectors in a well-rounded basis of~$L$ (the points on the inner circle) is not equal to the angle for~$M$ (the outer circle).
 For the first time, $\tau^2$ is not an integer: it is $\frac{17\cdot23}{19}$.
-We soon discover that class field theory determines 2-and-2 forms. $L$ and~$M$ are fractional ideals in a quadratic number field~$K$.
-The field turns out to be $\Q(\sqrt{-1155})$, where $1155 = 3\cdot 5 \cdot 7 \cdot 11$.
+We soon discover that class field theory determines 2-and-2 forms. $L$ and~$M$ are fractional ideals in the quadratic number field~$K = \Q(\sqrt{-1155})$, where $1155 = 3\cdot 5 \cdot 7 \cdot 11$.
 The class group of~$K$ has order eight, and the seven primes $3,5,7,11,17,19,23$ encountered in this example lie in exactly the seven non-trivial classes of the class group (Table~\ref{tab:1155}).
 Well-rounded fractional ideals of~$K$ lie in the classes for~$17$ and~$19$ and in no others.
 The class of~$23$ times the class of~$19$ is the class of~$17$, and this is why~$\tau^2 = \frac{17\cdot23}{19}$ has a 2-and-2 form.